bike insurance

 What types of bicycles can I insure with nextsure?

-Are used bicycles insurable?
+Are used bicycles also insurable?

 How quickly is a claim processed?